Ecom-Analytics-Co/gas-starter/README.md

 #### For a new / private script project

 This file is created during the `clasp create` command.
 You can also follow the instructions below to re-create it for an existing script.

 #### For a shared / collab script project

 Go to the shared projects Project Settings and make sure "Show "appsscript.json" manifest file in editor" is checked.
 Create the `appsscript.json` file in the project directory and copy over the contents of the editor's `appsscript.json` file to your local one.

+## CD set up

+This project uses github [actions](https://github.com/features/actions) to automatically deploy to the project upon push to `master`.

+You should set the following repo secrets after you set up a new project:

+- `PROD_CLASPRC_JSON`: the content of your `~/.clasprc.json`
+- `REPO_ACCESS_TOKEN`: a personal access token with the `repo` scope so that the github action. can store refreshed access tokens.
+- `PROD_SCRIPT_ID`: the id of the project.
+- `PROD_CONFIG_FILE`: the content of the prod `config.js` file.